wrightjamie/techtest/README.md

 - [ ] Tidy up unused components
 - [ ] Figure out why Home Page doesn't have title in CMS
 - [ ] Add author types to CMS (rank & name)
+- [ ] Create a min height for content so that footer is always pushed down

 Done